-Border Between Austria and Italy
+Border between Austria and Italy

 Last updated: 19.02.2026 Reading time: 14 Minute(s)

-Border crossings
+Border Crossings

-There are numerous border crossings between Austria and Italy that travellers can use.
-The best-known include:
+Between Austria and Italy there are numerous border crossings that travellers can use.
+The most well-known include:

 Austria

-The following section provides an overview of whether you need a vignette and whether distance-based tolling applies.
+The following section gives you an overview of whether you need a vignette and whether there is a distance-based toll.

 Vignette requirement (or not?)

-In addition, there are also vignette-free motorway sections as well as ways to bypass the vignette requirement.
-You can read more about whether avoiding toll roads makes sense in our article on avoiding tolls.
+In addition, there are also vignette-free motorway sections as well as options to avoid the vignette requirement.
+You can read about whether bypassing the toll makes sense in our article on avoiding the toll.

-Distance-based tolling
+Distance-based toll

 Special toll routes (special toll / route toll)